ppyne/imagick/README.md

 We use the Emscripten filesystem (FS) to exchange data between JS and WASM.

 We also found convenient to use the native raw ".rgba" ImageMagick file format, which has the same byte order as the JS ImageData.

+The `imagick.html` file present is not very usefull, the most important files are `imagick.wasm`, `imagick.js` and `index.html`.

+And yes for many years now we use pure browser JS and jquery, and still do, we are not much exited by Nodejs, or TypeScript... sorry.